· 3 min read

 Robert Homeyer, President of Homeyer Consulting, noted that his privately held company is the nation’s largest independent industrial water consulting firm.
 Founded in 1982, Homeyer Consulting advises more than 6,500 sites worldwide, has written more than 1,000 water management plans and oversees more than $150 million in water treatment contacts.

-“By partnering with NSF International in healthcare we can bring a whole new dimension to our portfolio of products,” Homeyer said.
-“As a biochemist and pharmacist, I respect the work NSF International has done in health and safety.
-By combining our vast experience in treated water systems and utility waters with NSF International’s broad health- and safety-related work, we can offer an unparalleled water management plan to our clients.”
+“By partnering with NSF in healthcare we can bring a whole new dimension to our portfolio of products,” Homeyer said.
+“As a biochemist and pharmacist, I respect the work NSF has done in health and safety.
+By combining our vast experience in treated water systems and utility waters with NSF’s broad health- and safety-related work, we can offer an unparalleled water management plan to our clients.”

 According to the U.S. Centers for Disease Control and Prevention (CDC), Legionnaires’ disease – a severe lung infection contracted by breathing in water droplets containing Legionella – kills 25 percent of people who get it from a healthcare facility.
 Yet 90 percent of Legionnaires’ disease outbreaks can be prevented with more effective water management, the CDC said in a recent report.

 Editor’s Note: For media interviews, please contact Thomas Frey, APR at email@example.com or +1 734.214.6242.